25 Jul Best of The Summer Fair 2016 | A Free Oregon Cannabis Event

 Friendly & Helpful Staff: Nectar Cannabis

-Nectar has a knack for hiring the friendliest, most relatable budtenders, so I wasn’t surprised to have another great experience this time around.
+Nectar (a Portland Oregon based chain of dispensaries) has a knack for hiring the friendliest, most relatable budtenders, so I wasn’t surprised to have another great experience this time around.
 Friendly people really do make all the difference in any kind of networking atmosphere!

 Until you have several of public networking events under your belt, you’ll never feel “ready” to bring your business to one.
 Extra kudos goes to Fractal Farms for making The Summer Fair their first-ever public event after years of business.
-Their cannabis is phenomenal, their team is genuine, and I’m really looking forward to seeing more of them in the future!
+Their cannabis is phenomenal, their team is genuine, and I’m really looking forward to seeing more of this Oregon based producer in the future!

 Preparing to exhibit at an upcoming event?
 Read our tips on networking in the cannabis industry to make a strong & lasting impression!